tscrwfrd/unstructured-data-interpolation/README.md

-# scattered-data-interpolation
+# unstructured-data-interpolation

 This is a replica of Scipy's griddata implementation.

-The scatttered-data-interpolation (SDI) is current work that provides the same functionality of Scipy's interpolation functionality.
-Current devlopement efforts is only on linux and tested with gcc 4.8.5. **THIS IS A WORK IN PROGRESS.**
+The scatttered-data-interpolation (SDI) aims to provide the same functionality of Scipy's interpolation functionality.
+Current devlopement efforts is only on linux. **THIS IS A WORK IN PROGRESS.**

 ## Installation prerequisites